appins/csvcmd/EXAMPLE.md

 ![Screenshot from 2021-03-01 19-29-13](https://user-images.githubusercontent.com/13598541/109592634-6d3fab80-7ac4-11eb-8f0e-aa43b106047a.png)

 It contains a list of many cities around the US along with their latitude and longitude.
-We have the following question about the data: Which cities are in the West coast states?
+We have the following question about the data: Which cities are in the west coast states?

 First, filter the data with the filter option.
 In this case, our command should look something like `csvcmd -h -filter "State=OR;State=WA;State=CA" file.csv`.
 If we enter that in, we'll get our header row, but zero data back out.